 - Fax: 021 469 0260

 No one is immune to life's challenges.
-In South Africa, the SASSA grant comes to the rescue of people without access to basic needs in life.
+In South Africa, the SASSA grant applications come to the rescue of people without access to basic needs in life.
 The relief programme has assisted many households that meet the specified criteria.
 Please note that the SASSA online application platform is being upgraded and will be open from 1 November 2022.

 Briefly.co.za recently published an article about the best time to post on Instagram in South Africa in 2022.
 Instagram, one of the largest social media platforms of the decade, has a complex content engagement algorithm based on numerous factors.